talmiller2/portfolio_alert/README.md

 This directory needs to contain the files:
 - email_details.txt: Details to the email (if none then will print to screen).
 Note that the password is not the standard gmail password but a dedicated "apps password", to set it up read the tutorial https://support.google.com/accounts/answer/185833?hl=en
-- portfolio.txt: Log the status of the portfolio positions for different dates.
-The code will update the portfolio as it changes with time.
-Only the last line is relavant for the code.
+- portfolio.txt: Write the status of the portfolio positions for the current date (in number of shares).
+The code will translate this to the actual value of the positions to use internally, but also update the file daily with the position weights.
+Only the last line of the file is used internally.
 - target_portfolio.txt: Define the target weights of the portfolio and the tolerance % for rebalancing.

 Notes: